UNIVERSITY OF WISCONSIN River Falls

 Submit your protocol via Cayuse here

 Click on Cayuse IRB to be taken to your dashboard.

 The University of Wisconsin-River Falls is committed to protecting the rights and welfare of persons involved as subjects in research conducted by faculty, staff, and students at UWRF.
 Any research in which UWRF students are human subjects must also be approved by the UWRF IRB.
 The UWRF IRB requires that all research conducted by students at UWRF have a UWRF faculty or staff member as the Principal Investigator.

-In accord with federal regulations we have established an Institutional Review Board for the Protection of Human Subjects (IRB) and a set of policies and procedures to protect research subjects.
-The IRB and its policies and procedures are based on, and are consistent with, The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research, and the Code of Federal Regulations, 45 CFR 46 (March 8, 1983) and the Federal Policy for the Protection of Human Subjects: Notices and Rules (June 18, 1991).
+In accord with federal regulations, we have established an Institutional Review Board for the Protection of Human Subjects (IRB) and a set of policies and procedures to protect research subjects.
+The IRB and its policies and procedures are based on, and are consistent with, The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research, and the Code of Federal Regulations, 45 CFR 46 (July 19, 2018) and the Revised Common Rule (January 20, 2019).

 Research involving human subjects cannot be initiated by UWRF faculty, staff, or students before it is submitted, reviewed, and approved via Cayuse by the IRB. (see UWRF IRB Policy)